VoxOel/TetrisJava/README.txt

 accessible in debug mode.

 - 'K' triggers the current game to end
-- CTRL key will lock the key in place
+- CTRL key will lock the tetramino in place
 - UP arrow key to move the tetramino up
 - BACKSPACE to clear the gameboard